 350 g medjool dates 1 tsp cinnamon 1/2 teaspoon vanilaa extract 450 ml water to blend De-stone the dates and place in a food processor with 450 ml water, cinnamon and vanila extract.
 Blend at a high speed until the mix is totally smooth.
 Add extra water if you prefer...read more

-400g fresh or frozen raspberries 2 tablespoons maple syrup 4 tablespoons chia seeds Place the raspberries in a saucepan and allow to soften for 10 -15 minutes.
-Remove from the heat, rougly mash with a fork and add maple syrup and chia seeds.
-Stir thoroughly and...read more
+400g fresh or frozen raspberries 1 tbsp maple syrup 4 tbsp chia seeds 2 tsp ground cinnamon Place the raspberries in a saucepan and allow to soften for 10 -15 minutes.
+Remove from the heat, rougly mash with a fork and add maple syrup, cinnamon and chia seeds.
+Stir...read more

 BEST WAYS TO REDUCE STRESS AND EXCESS PRODUCTION OF CORTISOL.
 1. Eat an appropriate ratio of fat, fibre and protein with every meal.
 This provides slow release energy and the right balance of nutrients to support the adrenal glands without spiking blood sugar.
 2....read more

 One of the most simple, quick, nutritious and delicious ideas for a really healthy breakfast - Chia Pudding made with nut milk and topped with a fruit coulis, extra berries, toasted almonds and a sprinkle of linseed.
 Chia seeds are a fantastic source of plant protein...read more